xixixao/atom-lenientjs/README.md

 Atom package which enables Lenient syntax for JavaScript.

-After installing this package, open a JS file and run `Set Syntax: CoffeeScript` from command palette (Cmd+Shift+P on macOS).
+After installing this package, open a JS file and run `Set Syntax: Lenient JS` from command palette (Cmd+Shift+P on macOS), in case the syntax wasn't selected automatically.

+When enabled, the code will be presented in Lenient syntax, but saved as pretty-printed standard JavaScript.

+TODO: Support local Prettier settings

 ## Development